Are you making one of these home office design faux pas? An interior designer shares simple fixes for all the biggest office design mistakes.

 I don’t need to explain why this is a problem.
 If you only need to sit in your task chair for an hour or two a day, then go ahead and get something inexpensive and cute.
 Check out this list for inexpensive desk chairs for kids (and most will work for adults too).

-But if you sit in your chair for 6-plus hours a day, then you need to make a really good desk chair a priority.
-Your back will thank you!
-This Soho Management Chair from Laura Davidson is my go-to when designing home offices for clients.
+This Soho Management Chair from Laura Davidson (in the photo below) is my go-to when designing home offices for clients.
 It’s comfortable, supportive, durable, and adjusts in every way you can imagine.

 5. Ugly or Cluttered Background

-Up until a few months ago, most of us weren’t really concerned with what was behind us while we worked.
+Up until a couple of years ago, most of us weren’t really concerned with what was behind us while we worked.
 But now our co-workers and classmates have a front-row view into our homes.
 Don’t let that view be a couch piled with laundry or a stack of boxes.

 People can usually only see the top two-thirds of the room, so if you need to store a lot of books, I recommend putting most of them on the lower shelves.

-My frined Jennifer Morrell from An Inspiring Home designed this really simple bookshelf arrangement and it’s a perfect Zoom backdrop.
+My friend Jennifer Morrell from An Inspiring Home designed this really simple bookshelf arrangement and it’s a perfect Zoom backdrop.

 Here’s another great example from Timisha at Toolbox Divas.
 Notice how it’s interesting, but not cluttered.